chrisface/inversion_of_control/README.md

 ###Injecting dependencies

 Include the `InversionOfControl` module to classes that have dependencies.
-This adds a `.build` method to the class to be used in place of `.new`.
+This adds a `.assemble` method to the class to be used in place of `.new`.

-When using `.build`, dependencies will be automatically injected and an `attr_accessor` for each dependency is also created.
+When using `.assemble`, dependencies will be automatically injected and an `attr_accessor` for each dependency is also created.

 Alternatively calling `.new` and then `.inject_dependencies` will have the same result which can be used when you are not control of the instantiation of the class.